thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Cybersecurity reports/cybersecurity-report-overall.md.md

 ## **3.0Potential Threats and Vulnerabilities**

-Keeping sensitive information secure and ensuring the integrity of online platforms is paramount in today’s digital world.
+Keeping sensitive information secure and ensuring the integrity of online platforms is paramount in todays digital world.
 As a result of the nature of the OnTrack website, it is particularly vulnerable to various threats.
 This is why it is essential to identify potential vulnerabilities and take appropriate steps to address them.

 1. Web Architecture
    1. Taking advantage of software vulnerabilities in order to execute malicious code.